What to expect

 - Remember that your student will look to you as a role model for dealing with and responding to conflict.

 - Be open to discussing difficult topics, such as substance abuse, intimate relationships, and other risky behavior when your student has been accused of violating the Virginia Tech Student Code of Conduct.

 - Make sure your student knows the conduct process.
 Your student should review the Hokie Handbook.

-- Discuss with your student your expectations for his or her behavior at Virginia Tech.
-Discuss ways your student can modify his or her behavior to meet those expectations.
+- Discuss with your student your expectations for their behavior at Virginia Tech.
+Discuss ways your student can modify their behavior to meet those expectations.

 - Brainstorm with your student appropriate resources for help and support (e.g., alcohol education, personal counseling, etc.).

-- Let your student know where you stand regarding his or her behavior, while continuing to support him or her emotionally.
+- Let your student know where you stand regarding their behavior, while continuing to support their emotionally.

 - Brainstorm with your student ways to overcome past mistakes.